Heart Disease is fast becoming the Most Common Disease for this Century

 - Monitor your Symptoms: This is a tricky one you don’t want to become obsessed about your health issues, nor do you want to become your health issue.
-But it is important to note any changes, of course any positive ones first.
-But also anything that may seem a little untoward and in doing this.
+But it is important to note any changes, of course any positive ones first – with the best heart rate monitors, etc. But also anything that may seem a little untoward and in doing this.
 What you may have done differently to bring this about or what have you done previously that helped.

 - Important to take Note: if you are not able to shower, dress, take a walk or do light duties without becoming breathless or short of wind.
 This is important information to relay to your health specialist.

 - Making Lifestyle Changes: Making small incremental changes with your day to day routines will make a huge difference in the long run.

 - Don’t add salt or sugar to your food or drinks.
 To keep your sodium and salt consumption to a minimum eat the major part of your diet with Fresh raw food, no processed foods, meats, cakes, biscuits, chips etc. Dietary changes are vitally important to recovering effectively from a heart event.
 To incorporate a diet with the majority of foods being what is known as alkalizing forming foods.
 These will not only help your heart but also your other organs as well.